itsafrahsaad/itsafrahsaad/README.md

 I’m a Higher Diploma in Software Development student who learns best by building real things.
 I enjoy breaking problems down, figuring out how systems work under the hood, and turning ideas into working applications.
 I’m especially interested in full stack development, cloud deployment, and using technology to solve practical, everyday problems.

+## Professional Background
+I previously worked in the banking sector, where I developed strong analytical skills, attention to detail, and experience working with sensitive data in structured, regulated environments.
+These skills now inform how I approach software development.

 ## What I Work With
 - **Languages:** Java, JavaScript